 Every student deserves the chance to reach his or her full educational potential.

 Unfortunately, the volume of material and scarcity of time within most classrooms leads to fast-paced lectures.
 Students may feel confused or overwhelmed by the material, fall behind, and eventually lose the motivation to continue trying.
 However, there is no shame in asking for professional assistance, and this is precisely the reason Varsity Tutors exists.
-Our tutors provide tutoring to Chicago-area students in a one-on-one setting to ensure they have the support they require in order to reach their academic goals.
+We help match tutors with Chicago-area students in a one-on-one setting to ensure the students have the support they require in order to reach their academic goals.

-Our individualized approach and exceptional tutors is what differentiates us from other Chicago tutoring services.
+Our individualized approach and access to exceptional tutors is what differentiates us from other Chicago tutoring services.
 We believe that no student deserves “one size fits all” instruction.
 A student learns best when the teaching is tailored to his or her own personal style.
-Our educational directors spend countless hours carefully matching students and tutors in Chicago to specifically achieve a fit that is ideal for each person.
-Our pairing process takes into account learning styles, teaching styles, strengths, weaknesses, personalities, and numerous other factors to provide maximum potential for powerful results.
+Our educational directors spend countless hours helping to connect students with Chicago tutors, to specifically achieve a fit that is ideal for each person.
+This pairing process takes into account learning styles, teaching styles, strengths, weaknesses, personalities, and numerous other factors to provide maximum potential for powerful results.

 Exceptional Chicago Tutors – More Than Just Top Scores

-High grades alone are not sufficient to qualify as one of our Chicago private tutors.
-A Varsity Tutors instructor must not simply be academically brilliant but also personable and passionate about teaching.
-We understand how difficult it can be to trust your education to anyone which is why we only select instructors who pass our rigorous application process.
+High grades alone are not sufficient to qualify as a Chicago private tutor.
+We believe tutors must not simply be academically brilliant, but also personable and passionate about teaching.
+We understand how difficult it can be to trust your education to anyone, which is why we only help connect you with instructors who pass our rigorous application process.
 A tutor’s perfect test scores and straight A’s are not sufficient qualifications if he or she is unable to foster a meaningful connection with a student.
 Moreover, knowledge needs to be communicated in an approachable, easily understood manner in order for tutoring sessions to be efficient and worthwhile.

 Chicago is a large city, and commuting to a tutoring session can be challenging.
-Rather than traveling to a predetermined location on specific, inflexible days, allow our private tutors in Chicago to come to you.
+Rather than traveling to a predetermined location on specific, inflexible days, allow your tutor to come to you.
 The instructor will work with you to identify a schedule that works best for you.
 The tutors can hold tutoring sessions in the comfort of your own home, at a local coffee shop, on your campus, in a library, or another location of your choosing.
-Varsity Tutors understands that you expect a convenient service; we wish to make the learning experience as comfortable and enjoyable as possible through our highly convenient tutoring services in Chicago, IL and the surrounding metro area.
 Call us today to learn more.

 Every Subject, Test, and Grade Level

-Varsity Tutors offers tutoring for students in any subject, from STEM to the humanities and identifies tutors in Chicago who specialize in a limited number of specific subjects.
-We also provide private tutoring in Chicago for every major standardized assessment, including the SAT, ACT, APs, SAT II’s, ISAT, ISEE, SSAT, MCAT, LSAT, GRE and GMAT and other subjects.
-We have expert tutors in Chicago throughout the metro area who are ready to lend their expertise and support, regardless of whether the subject is elementary math, college-level anatomy, the PSAT, or anything else.
+Varsity Tutors helps connect students with tutors in any subject, from STEM to the humanities, and identifies tutors in Chicago who specialize in a limited number of specific subjects.
+We also help match students with private tutors in Chicago for every major standardized assessment, including the SAT, ACT, APs, SAT II’s, ISAT, ISEE, SSAT, MCAT, LSAT, GRE and GMAT and other subjects.
+Varsity Tutors can help connect you with expert tutors in Chicago throughout the metro area who are ready to lend their expertise and support, regardless of whether the subject is elementary math, college-level anatomy, the PSAT, or anything else.

-Contact Varsity Tutors today to discuss how our Chicago private tutoring services help students achieve their academic goals.
+Contact Varsity Tutors today to discuss how a Chicago private tutor can help your student achieve his or her academic goals.